olafesq/inkscape-reprap/README.md

-MakerBot RepRap G-Code Output for Inkscape
+RepRap G-Code Output Plugin for Inkscape
 ===========================================

 This is an Inkscape extension that allows you to save your Inkscape drawings as